AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 Keep Students Engaged by Instantly Unlocking Surprise Bonus Content

-Let’s say you want to add gamification to your courses, but you don’t want to get into awarding and managing points.
+Let’s say you want to add gamification to your online training courses, but you don’t want to get into awarding and managing points.
 No problem, you can still show surprise bonus content and award prizes when students complete lessons and quizzes.

 Using the “Objective Completion” functionality in AccessAlly, you can instantly display anything from: